 - Government employees can open Demat accounts and make long-term investments while following SEBI and Central Civil Services regulations.

-According to Section 16 of the Central Civil Services, government employees are restricted from trading in the stock market.
+According to Section 16 of the Central Civil Services, government employees are restricted from trading activities in the stock market.
 This rule applies to all government employees, whether employed by the Central Government, Union Territories, or any state government.

 Government employees in India can invest in stocks, mutual funds, ETFs, sovereign gold bonds, and RBI bonds, provided they follow departmental rules.
-Active trading and speculation are not allowed, all investments must be long-term and made through authorized channels.
+Active trading and speculation are not allowed, all investments must be long-term and made through authorised channels.

 They may choose from a variety of safe investment options, such as equity shares, mutual funds, ETFs, sovereign gold bonds, and RBI bonds.
 If investments exceed six month's basic salary, they must be reported as per service rules to ensure transparency and compliance.